-The standard deviations of epoch length in Figure 13 give us an absolute measure of the variance of epoch length.
-Figure 14 shows the coefficient of variance (COV) of epoch length and mean epoch length for each trace.
+The standard deviations of epoch length in Figure 16 give us an absolute measure of the variance of epoch length.
+Figure 17 shows the coefficient of variance (COV) of epoch length and mean epoch length for each trace.
 The COV is our relative measure of epoch length variance.
 Unlike with load (Section 3), these absolute and relative measures of epoch length variance are both positively correlated with the mean epoch length.
-In addition, the correlation is especially strong (CC=0.99 for standard deviation and CC=0.95 for COV).
+In addition, the correlation is especially strong (the CCs are at least 0.88.)
 As epoch length increases, it varies more in both absolute and relative terms.
 The statistical properties of epoch lengths are independent of the statistical properties of load.